 Stress is part of life but in the past year and a half, the levels of stress have been unprecedented.
 According to the American Psychological Association, we are facing a mental health crisis, and 78% of adults say they have experienced increased stress over the course of the pandemic.
-There are many ways to cope with stress adequately and one of them is gaming.
+There are many ways to adequately cope with stress; one is gaming.
 Let’s look into some of the ways video games help reduce stress.

 Benefits of Video Games

 An important way video games help reduce stress is by increasing pleasure.
 Activities that increase pleasure or enjoyment, whether working out, spending time with loved ones, laughing, or playing video games relieve stress.
 Pleasurable activities increase dopamine, a neurotransmitter that makes you feel good.
 These positive feelings are a great tool to combat daily stress.

 As you go through a video game journey, you come across many items that can help you accomplish your goals.
 This is a lot of fun and helps you keep advancing.
 However, if you are struggling to find these items, or just want to get through the game as quickly as possible, you may be interested in sites like YesGamers with their various diablo 2 items for sale that can make your character stronger in battle and give you the best chance possible of moving on to the next quest.